The Chart for Flex Ltd. (FLEX) Is Flashing Mixed Signals

-Flex Ltd. (NASDAQ:FLEX) went down by -0.24% from its latest closing price compared to the recent 1-year high of $19.50.
-The company’s stock price has collected 9.14% of gains in the last five trading sessions.
+Flex Ltd. (NASDAQ:FLEX) went up by 0.87% from its latest closing price compared to the recent 1-year high of $19.50.
+The company’s stock price has collected 4.09% of gains in the last five trading sessions.

 Is It Worth Investing in Flex Ltd. (NASDAQ :FLEX) Right Now?